harshjadhav890/wandb-cicd/README.md

 # wandb-cicd

-This is the repo I am using to follow the wandb ci/cd course.
+This repo contains files to follow the wandb ci/cd course.